Skip to content

 Fostering women’s participation and leadership in the workplace for a brighter future

-Aramco is a leading energy and chemicals company with oil and gas production as its primary business.
+Aramco is an energy and chemicals company with oil and gas production as its primary business.

 According to the International Energy Agency (IEA), women account for only around 22% of the workforce in the energy industry.1 Progress has been made in recent years, but there is still much work to be done.